Adyashanti is said to have remarked that he was surprised to learn in his life that, unlike himself, other people believed their thoughts.

 What made this morning different was that, when I felt the dismay and despair, I didn’t hook up with them this time.
 I didn’t don them like a suit of clothes.

 They were over there and I was over here and I didn’t “put them on” like a pair of sunglasses.

 Usually in the morning I’m not thinking at all and so this “putting them on” is automatic.

 Now I’m thinking “from them.”
 I’m dismayed, miserable, out of sorts.

-And of course, rather than having a wonderful day, I start my day as a grumblepuss, a grumpy old fart.
+And of course, rather than having a wonderful day, I start my day as a grumblepuss, an old grump.

 So I ask my mind to send me up a picture or a message that will explain the origin of this feeling.

 OK, I got it.
 The message below the feeling is, oh, gawd, not another day in this awful life.

 I am beyond disappointed.
 I am beyond caring.
 I am only interested in a way out of the torture this life is.

 Yes, like lock and key, saying that connects perfectly with the energy I feel.